 - As requested as part of the planning application

 Some dwellings in particular carry a higher overheating risk – for example, highly glazed south facing, single aspect apartments with limited cross ventilation.
 Planning officers may identify such dwellings as high risk and request a report within a Sustainability Statement or Energy Statement.

-CIBSE TM52 (The Limits of Thermal Comfort:Avoiding Overheating in European Buildings 2013) is a Technical Memorandum (TM) to assist with assessing overheating in buildings.
+Traditionally the CIBSE TM52 (The Limits of Thermal Comfort:Avoiding Overheating in European Buildings 2013) guidance has been used.

 TM52 outlines three criteria – a room or building that fails any two of the following three criteria is classed as overheating:

 - The number of hours that the operative temperature can exceed the threshold comfort temperature